580+ 5-Star ReviewsWhatsApp

 Most manageable but Band 4 risk cannot be ignored.

-If your diagnostic mock shows a different weakness profile - for example you are significantly below average in QR but above average in VR - adjust these weightings to reflect your actual score distribution.
+If your diagnostic mock shows a different weakness profile, for example significantly below average in QR but above average in VR, adjust these weightings to reflect your actual score distribution.
 The plans above are built for the average student.
 Your plan should be built for you.

 The Most Important Rule: Review As Much As You Practice (If Not More)

-Every plan above builds in review time on Saturdays and Sundays.
+The plans above build reflection into every stage, from untimed review in the foundation weeks to the two-hour review block after every mock in the final weeks.
 Students consistently undervalue this and skip it.
 It is the highest-yield activity in UCAT preparation.

 The mechanism is straightforward.
 Doing questions tells you whether you got something right or wrong.
 Reviewing tells you why you got it wrong.
 The why is what changes your score.
 Students who complete 100 questions and review 80 of them improve faster than students who complete 200 questions and review 20.